UKHomeOffice/callisto-accruals-restapi/docs/containers/balance-calculator/orchestration/index.md

 Having found the Accrual instances which are to be updated this component is responsible for calculating new balances and updating the owning Accrual instance.
 More information on how to use TimeCard event data to calcucualte a balance can be found in [accrual-balance-calculation.md](./accrual-balance-calculation.md).

 ## Considerations
 - **Number of calls to `callisto-accruals-restapi`** - the Orchestrator component makes use of a number of other components some of which will call out to the RESTful endpoints exposed by `callisto-accruals-restapi`.
-A decision needs to be made as to whether or not to write the orachestor such that calls are batched up or sent individually.
+A decision needs to be made as to whether or not to write the orchestrator such that calls are batched up or sent individually.
 There are two classes of call for which this decision needs to be made: Accrual finder & Accrual storage.
-One could imagine finding or updating all Accrual instances for every relevent Accrual type all at once or batching them up by type
+One could imagine finding or updating all Accrual instances for every relevant Accrual type all at once or batching them up by type
-- **What (if any) components to run in parallel** - potentaiily the Accrual Type idnetifier stategiy implementations could be called in parallel.
-Similarly if the act of calcuation and storage were bounded by type then these could be wrapped up into that pareallel exection as well
+- **What (if any) components to run in parallel** - potentially the Accrual Type identifier strategy implementations could be called in parallel.
+Similarly if the act of calculation and storage were bounded by type then these could be wrapped up into that parallel execution as well

 ## Out of scope
 - Exposing Accrual resources via RESTful endpoints.
 This will be covered elsewhere.
 - Seeding of accrual records based on an AH Agreement.
-This will be covered by a separate design invloving the [TAMS Agreement Adapter](https://github.com/UKHomeOffice/callisto-docs/blob/main/containers.md#tams-agreement-adapter)
+This will be covered by a separate design involving the [TAMS Agreement Adapter](https://github.com/UKHomeOffice/callisto-docs/blob/main/containers.md#tams-agreement-adapter)